Feb 28, 2018

-According to recent studies, the preferred payment method of global online shoppers are credit cards (42%), followed closely by electronic payment (including PayPal if available) at 39%.
+According to recent studies, the preferred payment method of global online shoppers are credit cards (42 percent), followed closely by electronic payment (including PayPal if available) at 39 percent.
 Moreover, digital wallets are forecasted to overtake credit cards globally by 2019.

 A payment gateway is an eCommerce payment service that authorizes payments made by credit card, debit card or bank transfer.
 Whenever you make an online purchase, you’re using a payment gateway to transact the money from your bank account into the merchant’s bank account.